BretFisher/kubernetes-mastery/slides/assignments/01kubectlrun.md

 Control plane examination

    2.1.
-List the pods in the `kube-system` namespace.
+List *only* the pods in the `kube-system` namespace.

    2.2.
 Explain the role of some of these pods.

    2.3.
-If there are no pods in `kube-system`, why could that be?
+If there are few or no pods in `kube-system`, why could that be?

+(answers on next slide)

 ---